 Using power calculator and performance estimator tools for a representative Online-3 array, some characteristic plots of performance, power and the power efficiency metrics were generated for the SNIA EmeraldTM Program test profiles.
 The array controller performance options were fixed to a high level, and then the configuration variables in the drive type and drive count were evaluated (note: SSDs were not evaluated in this set of exercises).
-The maximum configuration size of this array is 240 LFF drives and/or 450 SFF drives.
+The maximum configuration size of this array is 240 large form factor (LFF) drives and/or 450 small form factor (SFF) drives.
 The objective of the prediction exercises is to find the peak metrics for power efficiency for each test profile.
-Several illustrative plots are shown in Figure 3 , Figure 4 , and Figure 5 To arrive at the absolute "sweet spot" for each SNIA EmeraldTM Program test profile, some additional variable tuning may be required.
+Several illustrative plots are shown in Figure 3, Figure 4, and Figure 5.
+To arrive at the absolute "sweet spot" for each SNIA EmeraldTM Program test profile, some additional variable tuning may be required.

-Figure 3 Performance, Power, and Power Efficiency Metric vs. Drive Count [Mixed Workload 8K Random 70/30 R/W, SFF 15K rpm SAS drives, RAID 5]
+Figure 3 Performance, Power, and Power Efficiency Metric vs. Drive Count [Random workload of SFF, 15K rpm SAS drives]

-Figure 4 Performance, Power, and Power Efficiency Metric vs. Drive Count [128K Sequential Write, SFF 15K rpm SAS drives, RAID 5]
+Figure 4 Performance, Power, and Power Efficiency Metric vs. Drive Count [Sequential workload of SFF 15K rpm SAS drives]